 It is available in many designs, some of which offer a near-perfect imitation of hardwood or marble, at a fraction of the cost.
 However, it is less durable than other materials such as linoleum or ceramic.
 Also, certain vinyl tiles are so thin that they can tear easily.
-In Canada, its price will fluctuate between $1 and $3 per square foot.

 A rug is made of synthetic and/or natural fibres.
 It is relatively easy to install, requiring only nails and glue.
 However, you must make sure that the subfloor is clean and smooth.
 With that in mind, a rubber sub-layer can be a good option.
 Endless options in terms of colours, textures and designs are available on the market.